thogiti/thogiti.github.io/_posts/2024-09-23-app-specific-sequencing.md

 ### Motivation -  Importance of Transaction Sequencing

-In blockchain networks, transaction sequencing—the process of determining which transactions are included in a block and in what order—is fundamental to the operation of Dapps.
+In blockchain networks, transaction sequencing—the process of determining which transactions are included in a block and in what order—is fundamental to the operation of dAapps.
 The sequence directly impacts:

-- Value ownership and flow: Determines how assets are transferred and who gains control over them.
+* Value ownership and flow: The sequencer (generic) plays an important role in how assets are transferred and who gains control over them.
-- User experience: Affects transaction confirmation times, fees, and the predictability of outcomes.
+* User experience: Affects transaction confirmation times, fees, and predictability.
-- Security and fairness: Influences vulnerability to MEV extraction and manipulative practices like frontrunning and sandwich attacks.
+* Transaction integrity and fairness: Influences vulnerability to MEV extraction and manipulative practices.

 ### The Role of MEV in Transaction Sequencing

-MEV refers to the profit miners or validators can make by reordering, including, or excluding transactions within the blocks they produce.
+MEV refers to the profit miners or validators  or other extractors can make by reordering, including, or excluding transactions within the blocks they produce.
 MEV can manifest in various forms:

 - Arbitrage MEV: Exploiting price differences across exchanges.
-- Liquidation MEV: Profiting from liquidating under-collateralized positions.
+- Liquidation MEV: Profiting from liquidating undercollateralized positions.
 - Sandwich MEV: Placing transactions before and after a target transaction to manipulate prices.
 - Time-Bandit MEV: Reorganizing past blocks to extract additional value.